ludocode/onramp/docs/virtual-machine.md

 This system call is optional even if alloc is implemented.
 It is typical for hosted VMs to implement alloc and not free.

+TODO: The name of this syscall is confusing: the "free" syscall releases a memory region, but we also use "free memory region" to refer to the initial region provided for the heap and stack of the program.
+We should either rename this to something else (dealloc?) or rename the initial free memory region.

 ## Debug Info